JnyJny/meowmeow/README.md

 This project implements two commands in C, ```meow``` and ```unmeow```, that will encode and decode a file in the **MeowMeow** encoding scheme.
-While not intended to be useful in and of itself, the program is an example of how to structure a small to medium sized C command-line program.
+While not intended to be useful in and of itself, the program is an example of [how to structure a small to medium sized C command-line program][3].

 #### Requirements